-Manhattan based Irish Arts Center announced in a press release that it will be launching a full slate of virtual programming this fall.
+Manhattan based Irish Arts Center announced in a press release that it will be launching a full slate of virtual programming for fall 2020.
 Part of the fall season will be a new series of commissions by a selection of 26 extraordinary writers, musicians, and dance, visual, and theatre artists whose only guideline was the theme “finding grace in uncertainty.

 Included in the lineup is Kevin Barry, Jan Carson, Eoin Coifer & Liam Bates, Oona Doherty, Marie Howe, Junk Ensemble, Bill Irwin, Kaia Kater, Deirdre Kinahan, Tamar Korn, Loah, Dana Lyn & Kyle Sanna, Joanie Madden, Eimear McBride, Billy McComiskey, Mick Moloney, Aoife O’Donovan, Arturo O’Farrill, Melatu Uche Okorie, Tobi Omoteso, Dirk Powell, Liz Roche, and Enda Walsh.

 IAC’s online programming also feature two free returning programs.
 “At Home with Irish Arts Center” is a series of new commissioned work from the local and international Irish community.
 “From Irish Arts Center” is a catalog of archival performances staged at the organization’s intimate 51st Street Theatre.
 Rounding out the fall season is a full program of 42 online courses—featuring instruction in music, step dance, Irish language, playwriting, and storytelling.